-The overall decrease in rates on average interest bearing liabilities, which decreased 14 bps for the second quarter and 24 bps for the first six months of 2022 compared to the same periods in 2021, was primarily due to a decrease in rates on interest bearing deposits, the largest component of our interest bearing liabilities, which decreased 15 bps during the second quarter of 2022 and 24 bps for the first six months of 2022.
+The decrease in the rates paid on our average interest bearing liabilities for the first nine months of 2022 compared to the same period in 2021 was primarily due to decreases in the rates paid on our interest bearing deposits and subordinated debentures.
+Our interest bearing deposits decreased seven bps during the first nine months of 2022 compared to the same periods in 2021.
 The decrease in rates on our interest bearing deposits was primarily due to decreases in the rates paid on time deposits and a shift in the composition of our deposit base to include a larger percentage of lower cost consumer and commercial deposits and a smaller percentage of time deposits.
 Because of recent and expected increases in the federal funds rate, we would expect to experience increases in the rates on our interest-bearing deposits in future periods.
-Additionally, changes in expected deposit levels necessary to fund future potential growth, if any, in our earning assets, changes in our level of on-balance sheet liquidity, or changes in competitive conditions, among other factors, could significantly affect deposit costs in future periods.
+Additionally, changes in expected deposit levels necessary to fund future potential growth, earning assets, the level of on-balance sheet liquidity, or competitive conditions, among other factors, could significantly affect deposit costs in future periods.

 Our other borrowing sources include (i) other borrowings, comprised primarily of FHLB advances and, to a lesser extent, federal funds purchased, (ii) subordinated notes and (iii) subordinated debentures.
+The increase in rates paid on our other borrowings is due to increases in the federal funds rate during the third quarter and first nine months of 2022 compared to the same periods in 2021.
 In July 2021, we redeemed our \$225 million of 5.50% fixed-to-floating rate subordinated notes and, subsequently, in September 2021, we issued \$350 million in aggregate principal amount of 2.75% fixed-to-floating subordinated notes.
-As a result of these transactions, the rate on our subordinated notes decreased 268 bps for the second quarter and first six months of 2022 compared to the same period in 2021.
+As a result of these transactions, the rate on our subordinated notes decreased for the first nine months of 2022 compared to the same period in 2021.
 The rate on these subordinated notes includes amortization of debt issuance costs.
-The rates paid on our subordinated debentures, which are tied to spreads over the 90-day LIBOR and reset periodically, increased primarily due to increases in LIBOR during the second quarter and first six months of 2022 compared to the same periods in 2021.
+The rates paid on our subordinated debentures, which are tied to spreads over the 90-day LIBOR and reset periodically, increased primarily due to increases in LIBOR during the third quarter and first nine months of 2022 compared to the same periods in 2021.

-The decrease in average earning assets for the second quarter and first six months of 2022 compared to the same periods in 2021 was primarily due to decreases in interest earning deposits and federal funds sold and, to a lesser extent, our investment securities, partially offset by an increase in the average balance of total loans.
-The decrease in the average balance of interest bearing liabilities was primarily due to a decrease in the average balance of interest bearing deposits needed to fund our average earning assets.
+The decrease in average earning assets for the third quarter and first nine months of 2022 compared to the same periods in 2021 was primarily due to decreases in interest earning deposits and federal funds sold and, to a lesser extent, our investment securities, partially offset by an increase in the average balance of total loans.
+The decrease in the average balance of interest bearing liabilities for the third quarter and first nine months of 2022 compared to the same periods in 2021 was primarily due to a decrease in the average balance of interest bearing deposits needed to fund our average earning assets.